Hiswe/vh-check/README.md

 }
 /* use the offset to be sure that 100vh is fitting the whole screen */ main {
+  /* for browser supporting VH without buggy behaviour & no supporting of CSS var */
   min-height: calc(100vh);
   /* make sure that CSS var are supported */
+  /* buggyFill will work on iOS 9.3+ only */
+  /* will degrade on a buggy 100vh on older version of iOS */
   @supports (height: var(--vh-offset)) {
     min-height: calc(100vh - var(--vh-offset));
   }